gnunn-gitops/product-catalog/README.md

 Note that OpenShift Pipelines currently shows conditions which are not met as failed steps in the pipeline so don't be alarmed that client and server pipelines appear to be failing when ```push-to-prod``` is set to false.

+To execute the pipelines you will need to create pipelinerun objects, base versions are available in ```manifests/tekton/pipelineruns```.
+A script is also available at ```scripts/apply-pipelineruns.sh``` to load the client and server pipelineruns however you will need to modify the pipelineruns to reflect your cluster and enterprise registry.

 ### Enterprise Registry

 The demo is used and tested primarily with an enterprise registry, in my case I use quay.io.
 See the [product-catalog-template](https://github.com/gnunn-gitops/product-catalog-template) for more information on this.